NCAR/lmod_webapp/README.md

 view_modules.html (The original HTML file utilized for testing purposes. view_modules.html is the default route for the Flask application.)

 json_modules.html (The second HTML file developed.
-To get to this page json/ must be added to the base URL.)
+To get to this page json/ must be added to the base URL.
+Cheyenne is embedded in HTML.
+The webpage utilizes JavaScript.)

+json_casper_modules.html (Third HTML file that is reserved primarily for displaying the Casper software information.
+Casper is embedded in the HTML tags.
+The webpage utilizes JavaScript.)

 test.html (Unneeded, used for initial experimentation with JavaScript)